jappeace/jappeaceApplication/content/newtypes.md

   } deriving (Generic, Show)

-instance Wrapped a => Wrapped (DBFieldWrap a)

-instance (Wrapped a, FromField (Unwrapped a)) =>
+instance Wrapped a => Wrapped (DBFieldWrap a) instance (Wrapped a, BeamBackend be,
+          BackendFromField be (DBFieldWrap a),
+          FromBackendRow be (Unwrapped a)
+         ) =>
-         FromBackendRow Postgres (DBFieldWrap a)
+         FromBackendRow be (DBFieldWrap a)
 ```
-This instance shows the core idea.
+That final instance shows the core idea.
 We add the wrapped restriction on `a`,
-which allows us to speak about the unwrapped form of a.
+which allows us to speak about the unwrapped form of `a`.
 The unwrapped type of `Email` would be Text.
 Beam has already made a FromField instance for Text,
 so we're done.